Retail Inventory Management: How Retailers Can Minimize Costs and Maximize Revenue

 Seasonality and Trends

 Retailers need to analyze historical data to identify seasonal demand patterns, trends, and fluctuations in customer preferences.
-This information helps retailers plan inventory levels in advance to meet anticipated demand during peak seasons or adapt to changing market trends.
+This information helps retailers plan inventory levels to meet anticipated demand during peak seasons or adapt to changing market trends.

 Product Performance